pfnet-research/menoh-java/README.md

         .backendConfig("");
     ModelRunner runner = builder.build()
 ) {
-    // builder can be deleted explicitly after building a model runner builder.close();
+    // The builder can be deleted explicitly after building a model runner builder.close();
     ...
 ```